hadar23/Matrices-and-Base-Conversion/README.md

 1. Enter the size of the array
 2. Choose a number between 1 to 127 to search in the array

-(Second java project, semester 1, software engineering bachelor degree)
+(Second Java project, semester 1, software engineering bachelor degree)